 The last “Con” for those who choose cremation is an important one.
 Many of the pro’s and con’s listed above are very subjective, but across the industry, funeral professionals agree on the importance of service and a permanent resting place.
 Whether it be a funeral service, visitation, or graveside committal, all are important in their own way.

 Funeral services give opportunities for friends and family to share memories and celebrate a lost loved one’s life.
 Consult with your local funeral director to learn more about some

 Visitations allow members of the community to gather, show support to the family, and grieve together.

 Graveside services are the final step in this initial part of the grieving process.
 This helps give the close family and friends the closure they need to begin a healthy journey of healing.

 Permanent resting places ensure you will always have a place to go to remember your lost loved one.
 When remains are taken home or scattered, there is a lot of long-term uncertainty.
 Favorite parks can be turned into parking lots and urns that sit on your shelf may not have any value once you are gone.

-Hopefully, the information above has helped you form your own opinion about the final disposition for you or your loved ones.
-No matter which method you choose, I also hope you’ll consider making services and a final resting place priorities in your planning.
+Hopefully, the information above has helped you form your own opinion about cremation vs. burial and the final disposition for you or your loved ones.
+No matter which method you choose, I also hope you’ll consider making services and a final resting place priorities in your pre-planning.

 Find a local Trigard Burial Vault dealer near you!